 There are many resources available on the European MSP Platform to address questions that may arise about MSP.
 On this page you will find several FAQs according to specific MSP related topics.
-When questions are submitted to the MSP Platform, they are answered individually.
-If the questions are recurring, they will be generalised and the corresponding answers provided will be added to this page.
+When questions are submitted to the EU MSP Platform Question & Answer Service, they are answered individually.
+Depending on the nature of the question, they will be generalised and the corresponding answers provided will be added to this page.

 The answers on the FAQ page are continuously kept up to date and linked to more practices and projects as they are added to the website.
 This ensures that the answers will always refer to the most relevant and advanced information, knowledge and experiences with MSP today.